-To understand how the three personas work together to drive the success of a small business, let us consider what I call the Bull’s Eye Model.
+To understand how the three personas work together to drive the success of a small business, let us consider what I call the Small Business Owner Bull’s Eye Model.

 The Bull’s Eye Model is made up of four subsystems: the core subsystem, support subsystem, coordination subsystem, and strategic subsystem.
 Naturally, there are certain tasks and personas associated with each of these subsystems.
 Let’s dive into each of these subsystems below.

-Strategic: Finally, outside the coordination subsystem is the strategic subsystem.
-The strategic subsystem is comprise of tasks that link the business with the outside environment and assesses the degree of alignment and need for change.
-Strategic level tasks are activities such as marketing & sales strategy, fund raising, and organization development.
-The strategic subsystem is externally focused and rewards planning, spotting opportunities, and communications skills.
+Finally, outside the coordination subsystem is the strategic subsystem.
+The strategic subsystem is comprised of tasks that link the business with the outside environment and assess the degree of alignment and need for change.
+Strategic level tasks are activities such as marketing & sales strategy, fundraising, and organization development.
+The strategic subsystem is externally focused and rewards planning, spotting opportunities, and communication skills.
 The strategic subsystem is most often associated with the activities of the CEO persona.
 We often think of the CEO persona as the traits associated with entrepreneurism.

 Are these three personas balanced in your small business or is your technical persona dominating the others?

 IF YOU LIKE OUR CONTENT PLEASE SUBSCRIBE AND SHARE IT ON YOUR SOCIAL MEDIA CHANNELS.
 THANK YOU!